| | |

 "We don´t like you - go away,

-I wonder what we´ll do when things go wrong
+"Come back when you´ve learnt to play" I wonder what we´ll do when things go wrong

 When we´re half-way through